-Step 1: Provide Relevant Identifying Information
+Step 1 – Provide Relevant Identifying Information

-At the top of your quitclaim deed, there will be blank areas for the Preparer to fill in their own personal information.
-This information includes their full legal name and address, including the state and zip code.
+At the top of your quitclaim deed, there will be blank areas for the Preparer to fill in their personal information.

 Placing this information anywhere other than the provided lines can cause problems when you go to record your quitclaim deed, and might mean you have to write a new one.

-Step 2: Grantor (Seller) Details
+Step 2 – Enter Grantor (Seller) Details

 The second paragraph of the quitclaim deed form starts with “Know All Men By These Presents.”.
 The following line provides two blank spaces separated by a dollar sign.